The Supremacy Medallion of Henry VIII: Obverse

 ("Henry VIII, King of England, France and Ireland, Defender of the Faith, and under Christ the supreme head on earth of the Church of England and Ireland").

 Reverse

 Contains inscriptions in Hebrew and Greek, repeating the same declaration of supremacy as the obverse.
-The placement of the languages symbolizes Henry's claim to universal Christian authority, over both Old and New Testament traditions.
+The placement of the languages symbolises Henry's claim to universal Christian authority, over both Old and New Testament traditions.
 It is also marked "LONDINI 1545" at the bottom.

-Surviving Examples and Value
+Surviving examples and value

 Only a few examples of the Supremacy Medallion survive today.
 The British Museum and Royal Museums Greenwich each hold versions in their collections.
+Another is in the private collection of Christopher Moran at Crosby Hall in London.

 In 2021, a gold example was sold at auction in Switzerland for over £100,000, underscoring its rarity and historical value.

 Legacy

 The medallion is considered one of the earliest examples of Tudor numismatic art and a potent symbol of the Reformation.
 Its unique use of multiple languages and bold declaration of monarchical authority reflect the ideological and theological shifts of 16th-century England.